MicrosoftDocs/SupportArticles-docs/Office/Client/settings/file-blocked-in-office.md

 # Error message in Office when a file is blocked by registry policy settings

 A file is blocked when you open or save the file in a Microsoft Office program.
-In this situation, you may receive an error message that resembles one of the following:
+In this situation, you may receive one of the following error messages:

 - You are attempting to open a file that is blocked by your registry policy setting.
-- You are attempting to open a file type **\<File Type>** that has been blocked by your File Block settings in the Trust Center.
+- You are attempting to open a file type **\<File Type\>** that has been blocked by your File Block settings in the Trust Center.
 - You are attempting to open a file that was created in an earlier version of Microsoft Office.
 This file type is blocked from opening in this version by your registry policy setting.
 - You are attempting to save a file that is blocked by your registry policy setting.
-- You are attempting to save a file type **\<File Type>** that has been blocked by your File Block settings in the Trust Center.
+- You are attempting to save a file type **\<File Type\>** that has been blocked by your File Block settings in the Trust Center.

 ## Resolution